 Safe for Entire Family

-- Lavender is a popular and all time favorite aromatherapy oil.
+Lavender is a popular and all time favorite aromatherapy oil.
 It is widely used for a variety of aliments and is among the safest oils.
+You will find it on our list of kid safe essential oils.

-- This calming oil can soothe strong emotions when feeling fearful.
+This calming oil can soothe strong emotions when feeling fearful.
 It brings composure and stability.
+A number of studies have shown that lavender oil can help improve mood, reduce stress, and promote relaxation.

-- Soaps made with lavender essential oil have soothing effects on many skin aliments.
+Soaps made with lavender essential oil have soothing effects on many skin aliments.
 It is regenerative and can soften and condition skin.
 Lavender has antiseptic properties as well.
+Learn more about essential oils and skincare.

 Melt and Pour Soap Base

-To use melt and pour soap, all you have to do is cut up the soap block, melt it down, add color and scent, then pour into your desired soap mold.
+The process to make soap at home is simple as well.
+To use melt and pour soap, all you have to do is cut up the soap block, melt it down, add color and scent as desired, then pour into your chosen soap mold.
+Lastly, it will need to cool and set.

 I am using Goat's Milk melt and pour base because it has hydrating and nourishing properties.
 Here is the one I like: